Biden announces heavy artillery, other weapons for Ukraine

 Biden’s decision to quadruple the number pledged in an arms package announced just last week reflects what is shaping up as a major ground battle in the contested Donbas region of eastern Ukraine.

-A senior U.S. defense official said training of Ukrainian personnel on American 155mm howitzers has begun in a European country outside Ukraine.

-The announcements on new aid came against the backdrop of International Monetary Fund and World Bank spring meetings this week dominated by conversations over how to manage the spillover from Russia’s war in Ukraine.
+The announcements on new aid came against the backdrop of International Monetary Fund and World Bank meetings this week dominated by how to manage the spillover from Russia’s war in Ukraine.

 Ahead of his remarks, Biden met with Ukrainian Prime Minister Shmyhal.
 The Ukrainian leader also met on Thursday with Treasury Secretary Janet Yellen as well as Pelosi.